Power and Limitations of Aggregation in Compound AI Systems: Additional details and proofs for Section

 The assumptions are (i) no conic constraint is binding for these vectors, and (ii) $\bx^{(A)}$ is not full support (i.e., $\calS(\bx^{(A)}) \neq [M]$) or there exists $j \in [M]$ such that no $\bx^{(k)}$ has support $[M] \setminus \{j\}$.

 By Theorem \ref{thm:necessary} and Theorem \ref{thm:sufficient}, the aggregation operation is elicitability-expanding if and only if the power-characterizing condition is satisfied.
-Because of assumption (i), the power-characterizing condition can only be satisfied via feasibility expansion or sub-condition~\ref{cond:existence-d} of strengthened support-expansion in \Cref{def:characterizing_condition}.
-It suffices to show that under assumptions (i) and (ii), it holds that strengthened support expansion is equivalent to support expansion.
+Because of assumption (i), $\calV(\bx^{(k)}) = \emptyset$ for every $k \in [K]$, so $\bgamma^{(k)} \in \preals^{|\calV(\bx^{(k)})|}$ is trivially zero in the second case of \Cref{def:characterizing_condition}.
+The condition therefore reduces to either feasibility expansion or a strengthened form of support expansion (involving only $\blambda^{(k)}$).
+It suffices to show that under assumptions (i) and (ii), strengthened support expansion is equivalent to support expansion.

 We know that (ii) coupled with support expansion implies that either

 or

 \paragraph{A useful equivalent form of (ii) coupled with support expansion.} We first show that (ii) coupled with support expansion is equivalent to the existence of indices $j(k)\in \calS(\bx^{(A)})\setminus \calS(\bx^{(k)})$ for each $k\in[K]$ such that the set